Song Sense Jewelry is donating 10% of all sales to PHAMALY,

 The sense of awe I find in new lampwork beads or the struggle of putting on a clasp all has me totally engaged and pain-free.
 When I’m finished creating a piece, I can sense myself within it.
 In writing the description I contemplate how I’ve created its uniqueness just for you.
 You are reflected in my jewelry, the perfect match for your lifestyle.
 Whether it’s the colors, the texture, the shape, or just the mood I was in, that handcrafted piece of jewelry is an expression of my creative spirit coupled with how I see it, in turn, expressing you.

-If you ask me what my crowning achievements in life have been, I’d include the birth of my son of course, working a full-time job for 27 years, snow skiing, roller skating, mountain repelling, designing and creating jewelry, even co-founding a theater group and portraying some covetous roles on stages of the prestigious Denver Center for the Performing Arts.
+Let me introduce you to me, since so much of me is in my artwork: If you ask me what my crowning achievements in life have been, I’d include the birth of my son, of course, working a full-time job for 27 years, snow skiing, roller skating, mountain repelling, designing and creating jewelry, even co-founding a theater group and portraying some covetous roles on stages of the prestigious Denver Center for the Performing Arts.
 Nothing too amazing in those acts.
 Except I grew up in a time when I was told I couldn’t do them.

 I always wanted to be an actress.
 Even as a small child I would choreograph my own pieces, wearing long nightgowns trailing behind me to disguise the leg I was missing.
 My favorite song to dance to was “Cathy’s Clown” by The Everly Brothers.
 I’d start in my little green rocking chair and rock to the beat.
 Then glide to the floor with a couple of spins for a splendid finish!